 The Wallenpaupack Aeronautical Science and Aviation pathway offers students an opportunity to pursue specialized curriculum in one of four career areas including Professional Pilot, Air Traffic Control, Aviation Maintenance, and Aviation Management.
 Coursework includes diverse curriculum closely mapped to the needs and demands of the aviation industry.
-WASA graduates will be prepared to pursue one or more of the following aviation careers:
+WASA graduates will be prepared to pursue one or more of the following aviation careers include (but are not limited to):

-- > Aeronautical Engineer
+- Aeronautical Engineer

 - Aerospace Engineer

-- Aerospace Program Manager
+- ➤ Aerospace Program Manager

-- Air Traffic Control Specialist
+- ➤ Air Traffic Control Specialist

-- ➢ Air Traffic Controller
+- ➤ Air Traffic Controller

-- Aircraft Inspector
+- > Aircraft Inspector

-- > Aircraft Maintenance Mechanic
+- ➤ Aircraft Maintenance Mechanic

 - Airfield Operations Specialist

-- Airport Engineer
+- ➤ Airport Engineer

 - Airport Manager

-- Airspace System Inspector
+- ➤ Airspace System Inspector